gabb096/APD2022/README.md

 Next we find the `VIBRATO` stage.
 Through the `Var[x]` parameter the user can select the type of amplitude modulation, from classic sine modulation to those with Eudlidean rhythms.
 The `Rate` parameter allows the user to change the speed at which the modulation takes place.
+The preset selector can be used to enable and disable the `Ping Pong` effect.

 Finally we find the `SATURATION` stage, where the signal is first saturated with an approximation of the hyperbolic tangent, distorted with a slight `WaveFolding`, and finally filtered with a low-pass, before arriving at the `Dry/Wet` control.